 For a thorough look at colour in Classical art and the study of race in Antiquity, 'The Myth of Whiteness in Classical Antiquity' by Margaret Talbot is a great resource with plenty of links.

-An interesting review about the way we learn about ancient Britannia can be found here.
+An interesting review of the way we learn about ancient Britannia can be found in the article 'Roman Britain in Black and White'.

-For a very general overview of the concept of race across time, this wikipedia page offers a simple starting point with plenty of links to choose your own investigative journey.
+For a very general overview of the concept of race across time, the Wikipedia summary offers a simple starting point with plenty of links to choose your own investigative journey.

 Are you thinking about a degree in Classics?